Professor, Sociolinguistics and Cultural Studies

-I also have a special interest in human rights and civil liberties and have written policy reports on these subjects, including: Banditry and the Politics of Citizenship: The Case of the Galje’el of Tana River.
+Mazrui also has a special interest in human rights and civil liberties and has written policy reports on these subjects, including: Banditry and the Politics of Citizenship: The Case of the Galje’el of Tana River.
 Mombasa (Kenya): Muslims for Human Rights; Media Censorship in a Plural Context: A Report on the Kenya Broadcasting Corporation.
 London: Article 19 (International Centre against Censorship); Kayas Revisited: A Post-Election Balance Sheet.
 Nairobi (Kenya): Kenya Human Rights Commission; and Kayas of Deprivation, Kayas of Blood: Violence, Ethnicity and the State in Coastal Kenya.
 Nairobi (Kenya): Kenya Human Rights Commission.

 Editor (with Kimani Njogu).
 Countering Violent Extremism in Kenya: Between the Rule of Law and the Quest for Security.
 Nairobi: Twaweza Communications, 2018

 Cultural Politics of Translation: East Africa in a Global Context.
 New York: Routledge, 2016